Step 2 of 5

 You know you have debts.
 But what amounts are involved?
 And who do you owe to?
 Sort out the facts and figures.

-You are starting to face the fact that you have problematic debts.
-To gain a little peace of mind and to find a basis for a way out, you make an overview of your debts and finances.
+You realise that you have financial problems.
+Work on a solution to gain peace of mind.
+Make an overview of your debts and finances.
 Gather all the records you need.
 If you cannot do it on your own, seek professional help.
+A bookkeeper, accountant, or your municipality can help you.

 How to make an overview